mRESVIA® (mRNA-1345) RSV Vaccine Clinical Trials, Dosage, Efficacy, Side Effects

 The mRNA-1345 RSV vaccine candidate is indicated to prevent illness from RSV, a leading cause of respiratory disease in young children and older adults (65+).
 RSV is the most common cause of bronchiolitis (inflammation of the small airways in the lung) and pneumonia (infection of the lungs) in children younger than one year.
 According to the U.S. CDC, RSV leads each year, on average, to approximately 58,000 hospitalizations among children younger than five years old, 177,000 hospitalizations among adults 65 years and older, and 14,000 deaths among adults 65 years and older.

-The interim data from a Phase 1 study in older adults ages 65-79 showed that a single mRNA-1345 vaccination of 50 µg, 100 µg, or 200 µg boosted neutralizing antibody titers against RSV-A by approximately 14-fold and against RSV-B by about 10-fold.
-Data were pooled across dose levels because there was no significant difference between doses.
+The data from a Phase 1 study in older adults ages 65-79 showed that a single mRNA-1345 vaccination of 50 µg, 100 µg, or 200 µg boosted neutralizing antibody titers against RSV-A by approximately 14-fold and against RSV-B by about 10-fold.
+The U.S. FDA updated the data.

 February 29, 2024 - Moderna Inc. presented an RSV vaccine update to the U.S. CDC's ACIP committee.